ssocean/PyBiblion/README.md

 - **Extensibility**: The code is structured clearly, making it easy for other researchers to modify and extend according to their needs.

 ## News and Updates
-* 2024.06.27 🔧 We Identified a duplicated request bug in most GPT-related function.
+* 2024.06.27 🔧 We identified a duplicated request bug in most GPT-related function.
 Besides, we fixed few errors in S2Paper class.
 * 2024.04.25 🔥 We've integrated the popular Langchain (with OpenAI 1.0 version enabled) into our framework, making everything GPT-related run smoother and faster.
 ## Installation